microsoft/FluidFramework/BREAKING.md

 - [Remove ISummarizerRuntime batchEnd listener](#Remove-ISummarizerRuntime-batchEnd-listener)
 - [Remove ISummaryBaseConfiguration.summarizerClientElection](#Remove-ISummaryBaseConfigurationsummarizerClientElection)
 - [Remove Deprecated IFluidObject Interface](#Remove-Deprecated-IFluidObject-Interface)

+### Sub Directory creation with same name fail in Shared Directory DDS
+If user tries to create a sub directory with name `Foo` and `Foo` sub directory already exists, then instead of submitting an OP unneccessarily, the `createSubDirectory` method with throw an error.

 ### existing parameter is now required in IRuntimeFactory::instantiateRuntime
 The `existing` flag was added as optional in client version 0.44 and has been updated to be expected